 "Our infrastructure is becoming increasingly complicated, and we're managing a very diverse mix of hardware, subscriptions, and cloud services," said Shai Silberman, Director of Network Services at San Jose State University.
 "Trying to pull it all together and get a simpler view of our environment and service is challenging."

-Working closely with Cisco Customer Experience (CX) team, the University utilized Cisco CX Cloud to better manage and provide deeper insignts into their Cisco DNA network infrastructure.
-CX Cloud gives the IT team access to Success Tracks suite of service capabilities of expert resources, trusted support, insights and analytics, and contextual learning.
+Working closely with Cisco Customer Experience (CX) team, the university utilized Cisco CX Cloud to better manage and provide deeper insignts into their Cisco DNA network infrastructure.
+The CX Cloud gives the IT team access to Success Tracks suite of service capabilities of expert resources, trusted support, insights and analytics, and contextual learning.

-Through a personalized use case-guided experience, CX Cloud is designed to help the University simplify and adopt new technologies faster and optimize IT performance.
+Through a personalized use case-guided experience, CX Cloud is designed to help the university simplify and adopt new technologies faster and optimize IT performance.
 Using CX Cloud, the digital interface to Success Tracks, the IT team can access and manage the infrastructure, use cases, expert engagements, and other capabilities in a single pane of glass.
-“Getting started with CX Cloud was very quick,” said Silberman.
-“Once my portal was provisioned, we simply connected CX Cloud to our Cisco DNA Center instance and it began to populate it with our environment’s information.”
+"Getting started with CX Cloud was very quick," said Silberman.
+"Once my portal was provisioned, we simply connected CX Cloud to our Cisco DNA Center instance and it began to populate it with our environment’s information."

 "CX Cloud connects to Cisco DNA Center, and lets us leverage a lot of the work, best practices, and insights learned from other Cisco DNA customers," he said.
 "As I introduced it to my staff who manage the equipment, they immediately saw the time savings and value in its lifecycle approach, and its ability to help us understand what devices need to be upgraded, and how."

 CX Cloud offers several different uses cases that enable organizations to tailor it to align to their specific needs and processes, to unlock the best possible outcomes.